apcano1978/angular-17-boylerplate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.

+## Purpose

+This project has been released as a base for an Angular 17 project from the scratch.
+Feel free to use it in your projects, no license neither atributions are required.

+Some structure has been added to the project in order to make it modular with three modules:

+* ### Public -> pages in the app with public access
+* ### Intranet -> Intranet section in your project
+* ### Admin -> Platform admin area

+The initial routes of the app have also been structured, adding lazy loading to the routing of the main modules

+Enjoy and if you want to star it, it´ll be really welcome!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.